dcos/dcos-docs/1.8/administration/high-availability/index.md

 # Terminology

 ## Rack
-A rack is is a physical server.
-If you have racks, you should spread your masters across racks.

-There is no direct mapping of a rack to AWS.
+A rack is typically composed of a set of servers (nodes) with its own power supply and switch (or switches), all attached to the same frame.
+On public cloud platforms such as AWS, there is no equivalent concept of a rack.

 ## Region
 A region is a geographical region, such as a metro area, that consists of one or more zones.
 Zones within a region are connected via high bandwidth (e.g. [1-4 Gbps](https://blog.serverdensity.com/network-performance-aws-google-rackspace-softlayer/)), low-latency (up to 10 ms), low-cost links.
 Regions are typically connected through public internet via variable bandwidth (e.g. [10-100 Mbps](https://cloudharmony.com/speedtest-for-aws)) and latency ([100-500 ms](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/)) links.